wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/2-prepare.md

     Example: "You'll be <building> a <Logic App> that <determines the sentiment of new tweets and reacts accordingly>.
 Here, we'll discuss the project <business logic and target behavior>.
 We'll also cover the <accounts and software> you'll need."
 -->
-You'll be creating custom tables and columns to build a canvas app, along with some notification flows.
+You'll be creating custom tables and columns to build a canvas app along with some notification flows.
 Here, we'll discuss the things you'll need to get started.

 <!-- 2.
 Project specification -----------------------------------------------------------------------------